Skip to main content

 The program of Science College is academically demanding, involving concentration in one discipline and a critical investigation of other aspects of science.
 The College is committed to serious academic work and high standards, and seeks to attract talented and enthusiastic students who are willing to work hard in a search for a deeper understanding of their subject.

-Students must enrol in a science program that leads to a BSc or BA (cognitive science) degree in order to be part of Science College.
-Students registered for a BA Major in Journalism are also eligible, as are students registered in the General Science Option of Computer Science.
+Students must enrol in a science program that leads to a BSc degree in order to be part of Science College.
+Students registered for a BCompSc or a BA may be eligible as evaluated by the College.

 In addition to the normal requirements for admission to the University’s various programs, applicants are expected to have a good academic average.
-They will be considered on the basis of their academic record, and a personal interview.
-Preference will be given to students who show a disposition and an aptitude to profit from the unique features of the sort of fundamental scientific education which the College offers.
+They are considered on the basis of their academic record, and a personal interview.
+Preference is given to students who show a disposition and an aptitude to benefit from the unique features of the sort of fundamental scientific education which the College offers.
 Applicants are encouraged to provide evidence of the range of their intellectual interests and of any creative activity in which they may have been involved.
+Students may apply for membership to the Science College at the time of their application to the University or as internal candidates.

-Students must be prepared to attend courses at times outside the normal University schedule.
-The College is open to full‑time students only.
+Students must be prepared to attend courses that take place outside the normal University class schedule.
+The College is open to fulltime students only.

 Science College and Journalism